benfjohnson/developer-dot/README.md

 `$ npm run dev`

-Though, depending on your changes and the method you've used to change them, you might need to build or rebuild the site:
+Though, depending on your changes and the method you've used to change them, you might need to build or rebuild the site before running the above commands:

 `$ npm run build`